tadhgboyle/PHP-VirtualHost-Form/README.md

 # PHP-VirtualHost-Form
-A PHP form to automatically make a VirtualHost file with optional automatic Let'sEncrypt support.
+A PHP form to automatically make a VirtualHost file with optional automatic Let's Encrypt support.

+# Usage:
+1. Edit the `config.php` file to your liking (currently set to apache2 defaults on Ubuntu).
+2. Upload all three files to the same directory.
+3. Ensure your DirectoryRoot + VirtualHost folder's are set to 777
+4. Nagivigate to `form.html` on your website.
+5. Done!

 ## To-Do
 - SSL support via certbot